MicrosoftDocs/msteams-docs/msteams-platform/concepts/deploy-and-publish/appsource/prepare/submission-checklist.md

 - The **Drafts** tab shows assignments that are created as a concept and that they aren't sent to your students yet.
 - Next to **Drafts**, it's possible to filter assignments by class.

-When clicking on an assignment that’s in the list, you can see the status of the assignment per student:
+When clicking on an assignment that’s in the list, you can see the status of the assignment per student.
+The types of status notifications mean:

-- **Not handed in**: It means that the student didn't hand in the assignment, and that they didn't have a look at the assignment descriptions either.
+- **Not handed in**: The student didn't hand in the assignment, and that they didn't have a look at the assignment descriptions either.
-- **Viewed**: It mean that the assignment isn't handed in yet, but the student has seen the assignment description.
+- **Viewed**: The assignment isn't handed in yet, but the student has seen the assignment description.
-- **Handed in**: It means that the student has submitted the assignment and you can start checking it.
+- **Handed in**: The student has submitted the assignment and you can start checking it.

 :::image type="content" source="../../../../assets/images/store-detail-page/edu-assignment.png" alt-text="Education sample showing class assignment":::